shabihish/NLP-Ad-Classifier/README.md

 # NLP-Ad-Classifier
-A Naive-Bayes NLP classifier for advertisement sentiment analysis and classification of the selling products.
-Documentation is provided in NLP-ad-classifier.html.
+A Naive-Bayes based NLP classifier for auction ad sentiment analysis and classification of products.
+Documentation is fully provided in NLP-ad-classifier.html.